kwj/project-euler/ocaml/README.md

 It was confirmed to work with OCaml 4.13.1.

-For the first one hundred problems, I used the following libraries/packages in addition to the standard libraries part of OCaml 4.13.
+I used only the following libraries/packages in addition to the OCaml 4.13 standard library.

 - Str [1]
 - Zarith [2]